As women age through menopause, many experience body changes, including thinning eyebrows.

 Omega-3 fatty acids are essential for healthy hair growth and can help to improve the overall health of the scalp and hair follicles.
 They may also help reduce inflammation, contributing to hair loss.

-Vitamin E is a powerful antioxidant that can help to protect hair from damage and promote healthy hair growth.
+Vitamin E is a powerful antioxidant that can help protect hair from damage and promote healthy hair growth.

 It may also help to improve the strength and shine of hair.